jratzenboeck/jratzenboeck-blog/_posts/2017-08-18-phantomjs.md

 ---
-title: Execute browser-like Javascript without a Browser
+title: Execute browser-like Javascript without a browser
 category: Web
 tags: Javascript, PhantomJS, DOM
 ---

 If you are familiar with nowadays web development, you most probably have already worked with frameworks like AngularJS or EmberJS.
-Today I want to introduce you a Javascript framework I came along recently which is not that sort of popularity as the two I mentioned and you might not have heard of so far, namely <a href="http://phantomjs.org/" title="PhantomJS Website" target="_blank">PhantomJS</a>.
+Today I want to introduce you a Javascript framework I came along recently which is not that popular as the two I mentioned and you might not have heard of so far, namely <a href="http://phantomjs.org/" title="PhantomJS Website" target="_blank">PhantomJS</a>.
 <!--more-->
 However, it's not less interesting and can be quite handy in some use cases as I will show you in the following paragraphs.
 After the quick start examples I would like to show you in the last section how I built a pre-rendering engine to be used for crawlers and social sites with PhantomJS.
-Let's get started right away.
+Let's get started now.

 ## What is PhantomJS
 "PhantomJS is a headless WebKit scriptable with a JavaScript API" as it says in the first sentence on their website pretty accurate.
-To put it simply, this means PhantomJS is like a browser with no UI.
+To put it simple, this means PhantomJS is like a browser with no UI.
 At first glance this does not sound very helpful in any way but if you look at it in more detail it actually has some advantages from a developer's perspective, which I will outline later on.
 Before that, let's quick start with the smallest possible example.